Our approach to Snoring and Sleep Apnoea

 What to expect at your consultation

 On the day, the nurse will measure your height and weight and confirm that we have received all the completed forms.
-Please ensure that you arrive at least fifteen minutes prior to your appointment time so that these checks do not eat into your consultation.
+Please ensure that you arrive at least fifteen minutes prior to your appointment time for these to be completed prior to your consultation with your surgeon.

-During the consultation, Mr Samant will look at your answers to the questionnaires and obtain more details of your problem from you.
-He will then use a slim telescope to perform a comprehensive examination of your upper airway, from the nose down to the voice box and windpipe.
+During the consultation, your surgeon will look at your answers to the questionnaires and obtain more details of your problem from you.
+He will then use a slim endoscope to perform a comprehensive examination of your upper airway, from the nose down to the voice box and windpipe.
 This is not a painful procedure and is well tolerated in both adults and children.
-When appropriate, he will also perform some non-invasive air flow tests.
+If required, he will also perform some simple air flow tests.

 He will then discuss the nature of Sleep Disordered Breathing in general and your condition in particular, using your completed questionnaires, history and a video recording of your examination.

 There are several different treatment options, based on the nature and severity of the problem.
-Mr Samant will discuss these with you and develop a customised treatment plan.
+Your surgeon will discuss these with you and develop a customised treatment plan.